mesosphere/d2iq-engineering-blog/content/posts/service-account-tokens-in-k8s-1.24/index.md

 ```

 Notice no expiry or audience, among other missing info we noted above.
 Also note the
-`kubernetes.io/serviceaccount/secret.name` claim, indicating this was mounted from a secret - unlike the token we
+`kubernetes.io/serviceaccount/secret.name` claim, indicating this was mounted from a secret.
+This is unlike the token we
-inspected from Kubernetes v1.24 above which as we just discussed comes from a projected volume instead of a secret
+inspected from Kubernetes v1.24 above which, as we just discussed, comes from a projected volume instead of a secret
 volume.

 ## What's changed in Kubernetes v1.24?